Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 <div id= "Condiments"></div>
 ## Condiment Screen(s)

-> **note:** Only when you already have added a Condiment Screen to an article, you can see the name of the screens at this part of the article => Connected Condiment Screen(s). **If you want to add a Condiment Screen** to an article,  we ask you to read and go to [How to create and add Condiments](../docs/Chapter13.md) page of the manual.
+> **Note:**  Only when you already have added a Condiment Screen to an article, you can see the name of the screens at this part of the article => Connected Condiment Screen(s). **If you want to add a Condiment Screen** to an article,  we ask you to read and go to [How to create and add Condiments](../docs/Chapter13.md) page of the manual.

 <div id= "Order Settings"></div>